Chair: Associate Professor Fraleigh

 Note: All courses in studio art and graphic design meet for two 150-minute periods a week or as a five-hour seminar once a week.

-Art 142 and Art 170 are offered as foundational studio art courses; they are required for art majors, but open to non-majors without prerequisites.
-Art majors in the graphic design, studio art, and art education tracks should take Art 142 and Art 170 in the fall term of the first year, and Art 270 in the spring term of the first year.
+Art 142, Art 170 and Art 180 are offered as foundational studio art courses; they are required for art majors, but open to non-majors without prerequisites.
+ART 119 is required in the Art Education track, but open to other art majors and non-majors without prerequisites.
+Art 119, 167, 170 and 180 meet the M6 LinC rubric.
+Art majors in the graphic design, studio art, and art education tracks should take Art 142 and Art 170 in the fall term of the first year, and Art 180 in the spring term of the first year.
 Art majors in the art history track should take Art 170 in the fall term of the first year and Art 142 in the spring term of the first year.

 131. Introduction to Graphic Design.
 Foundation skills in the formal and conceptual principles of graphic design: concept, composition, legibility, language, typography.
 Projects develop visual literacy and skills in text, drawing, and image production using the Macintosh computer as primary design tool.
 Critical thinking is stressed through analysis of content and its most effective form of visual presentation.
 Prerequisite: Art 142 or permission of instructor.